pepstock-org/Charba-Wiki/docs/extensions/DataLabels.md

 options.store(chart);
 ```

-You can also change the default for all charts instances, as following
+You can also change the default for all charts instances, as following:

 ```java
 // creates a plugin options